TalariaSoftware/ncmanager-help/agendas/index.md

 It helps people decide
 if they should attend
 and also helps them
-prepare for
+be prepared
-when they do
+for the meeting
-attend the meeting.
+when they do attend.

 The Brown Act requires
 that every topic